HaVonTe1/docker-bananapi-owncloud/README.md

 + /home/owncloud/data replace this with any path you want.
 It will be created inside the container.
 But remember to set this path as data directory when you setup the owncloud.
 + Replace the name of the docker image at the end of the command with the image name you chosed when you built the image.

+There are two other important owncloud directories:
++ apps - stores the owncloud apps and all their configurations
++ config - stores the config.php file

+You can use the script `realocate-apps-dir.sh" to:
+- copy all files from the apps dir of a running oc container - see the script for variables
+- set necessary permissions to the local apps dir

 ## composed with docker mariadb / postgres

 ```